gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 * OByte only rewards World Community Grid and no other BOINC project
     * On any other project, you can't earn OBytes for it

-    * With Gridcoin there are 18 project you can contribute to (as of 2020-08-08)
+    * With Gridcoin there are {{ site.data.whitelist.projects.size }} projects you can contribute to

 ^
 ^